TamaArachi/AlexaSkillsRepo/README.md

 # AlexaSkillsRepo

-Created a custom alexa skill called chat demo that makes a synchronous invocation to the OPENAI API using an API Key.
+Created a custom alexa skill called chat demo that makes a synchronous invocation to the ChatGPT API using an API Key.

 Invocation Name
 chat demo